Ribbit-Network/ribbit-network-frog-hardware/v4/assembly-instructions/7-debugging.md

 # Debugging
 If you are reading this page, something isn't work with your sensor.
-Don't panic and follow the steps below to identify the issue and resolve it.

-#FIXME

-4. If all else fails, try turning the sensor off and on again (Seriously).
+The V4 Frog sensor is still new, so we aren't yet sure about the most common issues.
+Please reach out to the community in Discord or via a Github issue for help.

 ## Still Need Help?